Roberto Dipiazza: Career

-In May 2006, he was elected Mayor of Trieste for a second term with the support of a centre right coalition.
-His program for the new term supported the vision of a city becoming the "capital" of the Adriatic region: a city able to offer qualified services and founding its economical revival on trading and on increased port activities, Trieste's age-old tradition.
+In May 2006, he was elected Mayor of Trieste for a second term with the support of a centre-right coalition.
+His program for the new term supported the vision of a city becoming the "capital" of the Adriatic region: a city able to offer qualified services and founding its economic revival on trading and on increased port activities, Trieste's age-old tradition.

-His administration claimed to have started a "renaissance" of the city, fuelled by new initiatives in scientific research and by the policy of making Trieste an exclusive centre for tourists, both from Italy and from central eastern European countries.
+His administration claimed to have started a "renaissance" of the city, fuelled by new initiatives in scientific research and by the policy of making Trieste an exclusive centre for tourists, both from Italy and from central and eastern European countries.
 The increase of holiday cruisers calling in Trieste, a result actually achieved by the Autorità portuale (an apolitical port-related institution), and the newly reconversion of the old fish market building into a contemporary art gallery were seen by his supporters as important steps in this direction.
-The goal to reduce the ICI (a local tax on Real estate) was Dipiazza's priority which implied a strict intervention on public expenses without touching the running of the municipality's administrative structure and services, and it was a matter of debate in the city whether the services were really not touched.
-Dipiazza left office in 29 May 2011.
+The goal to reduce the ICI (a local tax on Real estate) was Dipiazza's priority, which implied a strict intervention on public expenses without touching the running of the municipality's administrative structure and services, and it was a matter of debate in the city whether the services were really not touched.
+Dipiazza leftthe office on 29 May 2011.

-As mayor of Trieste he was also in charge as President of the Teatro Lirico Giuseppe Verdi.
+As mayor of Trieste, he was also in charge as President of the Teatro Lirico Giuseppe Verdi.
 In April 2013, he was a candidate for regional councilor in Friuli-Venezia Giulia regional election for the list of PDL, the party of Silvio Berlusconi and Angelino Alfano: Dipiazza obtained a very high record of preferences in his constituency and he was elected as regional councilor.
 In May 2014, he was a candidate of NCD (Angelino Alfano's political party) for the European Parliament, but he was not elected.
 In June 2016, he was the candidate of FI (Silvio Berlusconi's political party) for the office of Mayor of Trieste with the support of NCD, Brothers of Italy, Northern League and other minor lists of the center right coalition: Dipiazza was elected against Roberto Cosolini (member of PD), the incumbent mayor of Trieste (2011–2016), for a new (the third) term.